Conveniently located to serve Fort Worth

 During your body lift, Dr. Lovelace will perform a series of procedures on different areas of your body.
 Depending on the extent of these procedures, your surgery may take from three to six hours.

 General anesthesia will be used.
 Once it is in effect, incisions will be made, and Dr. Lovelace will proceed to remove excess skin and fat.
 The remaining skin will be tightened, and the incisions will be closed.

 Circumferential lower body lift, or 360 degree abdominoplasty

 How much pain will I have?

 After undergoing body lift surgery, you will likely experience some moderate discomfort.
 Fortunately, this is temporary and will subside in time.
-We’ll provide you with post-surgical instructions and medication to help you feel more comfortably as your progress through the healing process.
+We’ll provide you with post-surgical instructions and medication to help you feel more comfortable as you progress through the healing process.

-A price quote detailing the fees for the facility, anesthesia, any postoperative garments, and surgeon will be given at your consultation.
-Prices will vary depending on the time that is needed to do the procedure, and the complexity of the procedure.
+A price quote detailing the fees for the facility, anesthesia, any post operative garments, and surgeon will be given at your consultation.
+The cost of your body lift will vary depending on the time that is needed to do the procedure and the complexity of the procedure.
 Dr. Lovelace will perform a personal consultation to determine what the right procedure is for you.

 What is the hospital/surgery center time?

 Surgery will be approximately 5-8 hours as determined on a case by case basis.
 Typically this is done with an overnight stay at the hospital.

 Sutures that are placed are usually dissolvable and will not need to be removed.
 You will likely have drains that will stay in place for 1-2 weeks.
 These drains help prevent hematomas and seromas.